kannikakabilar/Kannika-Notas/GitHub/README.md

 name: "(Single-card) Demo tests"  # Quotes are needed when using special characters like: () []  {} : , & * # ' " leading or trailing spaces

 on:  # Under this 'on' section, you can define various event triggers

+  workflow_dispatch:  # allows you to manually trigger the workflow

+  schedule:  # gets triggered on a set schedule
+    - cron: '*/10 * * * *'  # runs every 10 minutes

   push:  # This workflow will get triggered when a commit is pushed to main or the dev branches
     # Block style